CYCOGS AI Robotics Stories

 ) for the Hi2WAM™

-and found these designs small size and capacity was perfect for this orientation positioning.
+and determined these designs minimal size and generous capacity was perfect for this orientation positioning.

-The electric gear reduction drive was not really a separate product yet.
+The electric gear reduction drive was not infact a separate product yet.

 As you may have read from the SNARM™